 - Do use a surge suppressor to protect computers and other sensitive electronic equipment.

 - Do not remove cooking equipment from a kitchen area.

 - When the alarm sounds, residents must evacuate the building.

 - Carefully and slowly open the door.
 If heat or smoke rushes in, close the door immediately and remain inside.

-- When residents leave their room, they should be sure to take their key in case it is necessary to return to the room should conditions in the corridor deteriorate.
+- When residents leave their room, they should be sure to take their key and University ID in case it is necessary to return to the room should conditions in the corridor deteriorate.